Car Seat, Booster Seat or Seatbelt: Where does your child fit?

 A child is ready for a forward-facing car seat when he/she outgrows the rear-facing seat.
 A forward-facing seat has a 5-point harness and a tether that limits a child’s forward movement during a crash.
 To maximize safety, keep a child in a forward-facing car seat until he/she reaches the manufacturer’s height and weight limits for the seat (regardless of age).

 Once a child outgrows the forward-facing car seat, he/she is likely ready to use the lap and shoulder belt with a booster seat; booster seats should never be used with lap-only seat belts.
 Use the seat belt positioner (that comes with the booster seat) to fit the seat belt over the child's shoulder and across his/her chest.
 Keep your child in a booster seat until he/she is big enough to fit in a seat belt properly.

-Once the child reaches 4'9", he/she may be ready to use a seat belt alone; review The 5 Step Test to learn more.
+Once the child reaches 4'9", he/she may be ready to use a seat belt alone.
 For a seat belt to fit properly, the lap belt must lie snugly across the upper thighs, not the stomach.
 The shoulder belt should lie snug across the shoulder and chest, and not cross the neck or face.
 Safety experts recommend children ride in the back seat until age 13 year; the back seat is always the safest location for children to ride.